GuillermoBustosPerez/Texture-analysis/Report/Texture_analysis.md

 several other factors result in complex and uneven structures
 \[[17](#ref-rust_structure_1972)–[19](#ref-montgomery_channel-reach_1997)\].

+Use-wear studies have shown that quantification of the surface can offer a higher resolution of analysis
+\[[20](#ref-stemp_quantification_2009)–[26](#ref-evans_laser_2008)\].
-Thus, obtaining quantitative data of surface modifications can complement values of ridge width, and help identify and interpret type of particle transport undergone by, or affecting a stone artifact.
+Obtaining quantitative data of surface modifications due to post-depositional alterations can also increment the resolution of these analysis and complement other features of post-depositional analysis.
-Ideally, quantitative values of surface abrasion would be extracted from each stone artifact, allowing to maximize information and interpretation of the formation process of an archaeological site.
 However, as previously mentioned, stone artifacts are some of the most common remains from Paleolithic archaeological sites.
 Thus, a versatile, fast and light time-consuming method is highly desirable since it would enable to analyze large quantities of lithic materials.

-Use-wear studies have shown surface quantification can discriminate worked materials and offer a high resolution analysis of the activities carried out
-\[[20](#ref-stemp_quantification_2009)–[26](#ref-evans_laser_2008)\].
 Previous approaches in the study of use-wear have used grayscale level values for surface analysis of different worked materials
 \[[27](#ref-adan_spatial_2003)–[32](#ref-grace_quantification_1985)\].
-Gray scale level analysis offers a series of advantages such as being fast to perform, require low equipment investment and can be applied in the field.
-This research presents results from a sequential experimentation in which a set of experimentally knapped flakes have undergone rounding process in a tumbler.
-After each episode of rounding, the same areas are photographed, and quantitative measures of flake surface using grayscale level values are employed to characterize the surface.
-Following the extraction of quantitative values, machine learning models are employed to determine the degree of separation between rounding times and most important features.
+The present research seeks to determine if changes in flint surface caused by sedimentary abrasion can be captured and quantified from grayscale images.

 ## **2. Methods**